ellisztamas/faps/docs/tutorials/02_genotype_data.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Pull out marker names with ``marker``.
 The names here are boring because
-they are simulated, but your data can have as exciting names as you'd
+they are simulated, but your data can have as exciting names as you’d
 like.

 .. code:: ipython3